nextcord/nextcord/README.rst

     bot.run('token')

-You can find more examples in the examples directory.
+You can find more examples in the `examples directory <https://github.com/nextcord/nextcord/blob/master/examples/>`_.

 **NOTE:** It is not advised to leave your token directly in your code, as it allows anyone with it to access your bot.
 If you intend to make your code public you should `store it securely <https://github.com/nextcord/nextcord/blob/master/examples/secure_token_storage.py/>`_.